 For more than two decades, the Voices of Adult Learners reading has brought a diverse range of writers and experiences to the book festival.
-“We think it’s really special, given the turmoil in Charlottesville over the last couple years,” says Carol Coffey, executive director of the Thomas Jefferson Adult Learning Center.
+“We think it’s really special, given the turmoil in Charlottesville over the last couple years,” says Carol Coffey, director of Thomas Jefferson Adult and Career Education at PVCC.
 “We have this amazing international fabric that really brings us together, but a lot of these folks are very marginalized…and they don’t have an opportunity to share their stories.”

 “It’s a really inspiring event,” says Coffey, who adds that the anthology is also distributed in the community.